Daily Reflection – Dec 23, 2017

-Today’s Note: Friday of the Fourth Week in Advent
+Today’s Note: Saturday of the Third Week of Advent

 When the time arrived for Elizabeth to have her child